linkslice/ZenPackers/db2.rst

 * Make sure the installer finishes without error
 * Save the Response File
 * Next time use the Response File to install all
+* Once installed, issue "db2sampl" to create a sample db.
+  - db2 connect to sample
+  - db2 'select * from dept'

 Links for Installation: